davidcalikes/Marvelous-Matching/docs/README.md

 - __Main Logo__

-    * The Main Logo of the sight is colorful, indicative, and visually pleasing.
+    * The Main Logo of the site is colorful, indicative, and visually pleasing.

     * The Main Logo is available across all five pages of the site.